229 West 43rd Street: Relocation of Times operations

-Post-Times occupancy

 AFI USA and difficulties

 Tishman Speyer put the building for sale in April 2007 for $500 million.
 The same month, Lev Avnerovich Leviev's Africa Israel Investments (subsequently AFI USA) acquired it for $525 million, three times the price Tishman Speyer had paid.
 AFI USA renamed 229 West 43rd Street the Times Square Building.
 The company reportedly considered converting the building into luxury condominiums or partnering with The Walt Disney Company to open a branded Times Square hotel.
 AFI USA planned to spend $150 to $170 million on renovating the structure; it ultimately spent over $200 million.
 The company proposed installing a new sign and a clock on the facade, which the LPC approved.
 During this time, the structure was completely empty.
-By 2008, AFI USA was facing financial issues of its own as a result of the financial crisis of 2007–2008, and office demand had dropped sharply, particularly around Times Square.
+By 2008, AFI USA was facing financial issues of its own due to the 2008 financial crisis, and office demand had dropped sharply, particularly around Times Square.
 That September, AFI USA sold a half-ownership stake in the building, as well as a half-interest in the building's $720 million debt load, to an unidentified buyer for $50 million.

 After renovating the retail space, AFI USA leased part of 229 West 43rd Street's basement to Running Subway Productions in early 2009, as well as another part of the basement to Discovery Times Square Exposition later that year.
 The office space remained empty through the end of the year; one broker called the building "space that nobody wants" due to its large floor plates.
 That December, Leviev announced plans to convert the building into a mixed-use structure with retail at the base, 379 hotel rooms in the midsection, and 26 residential condominiums in the attic.
 Banco Inbursa loaned $75 million, and Five Mile Capital Partners took a half-ownership stake in the project.
 Immediately afterward, AFI USA received a reduction on its debt from $652 million to $267 million, and most of the building's debtholders consequently lost money.
 A 50-lane bowling alley, operated by Bowlmor Lanes, opened on two levels in November 2010.
 AFI USA also opened the horror-themed Jekyll & Hyde Club based on the Strange Case of Dr Jekyll and Mr Hyde.
 Fashion designer Tommy Hilfiger and investment firm JSR Capital had considered buying eight floors for $110 million and operating a hotel there, but they withdrew their offer.